 How to recover lost data after APFS volume decryption failed?

-iBoysoft Mac Data Recovery is the best APFS data recovery software that offers you different APFS data recovery solutions. encrypted APFS external hard drive data recovery, formatted APFS encrypted drive data recovery, corrupted APFS volume data recovery, unmountable APFS drive data recovery, etc.
+iBoysoft Data Recovery for Mac is the best APFS data recovery software that offers you different APFS data recovery solutions. encrypted APFS external hard drive data recovery, formatted APFS encrypted drive data recovery, corrupted APFS volume data recovery, unmountable APFS drive data recovery, etc.

 Tutorial to recover lost data after APFS volume decryption failed:

-Step 1: Launch iBoysoft Mac Data Recovery on Mac and click "Find Lost APFS Partition" on the top right corner.
+Step 1: Launch iBoysoft Data Recovery for Mac on Mac and click "Find Lost APFS Partition" on the top right corner.
 Then you will see all connected hard drives.

 Step 2: Select the drive which contains your APFS encrypted volume and click "Next".
 The program will list all APFS volumes on the selected drive.

 Step 3: Choose the APFS volume that failed to decrypt and then click "Next"

 Step 4: Enter the password and click "OK" to scan for all lost files on the volume.